Search Intent in Digital Marketing

 Search intent essentially falls into one of four categories:

-• Investigative searches are more purchase-oriented and made by users evaluating choices for a product/service such as searching “Company A vs. Company B” or “best restaurants in New York.”
-These searches have great commercial potential since the shopper is weighing purchase options and likely not yet sold on a specific brand.
+• Investigative searches are more purchase-oriented and made by shoppers evaluating choices for a product/service such as searching “Company A vs. Company B” or “best restaurants in New York.”
+These searches have great commercial potential since the user is weighing purchase options and likely not yet committed to a specific brand.

-• Transactional searches occur when a consumer has likely identified their desired product or service and is locating the best method to purchase it.
-These searches typically include terms like “buy”, “coupon”, or “sale.”
+• Transactional searches occur when a consumer has identified their desired product/service and is locating the best method to purchase it.
+These searches can include terms like “buy”, “coupon”, or “sale.”
 Though these searches are often branded, there is still value in targeting these searches, especially for competitive retailers who carry the branded item being searched.

 Why is Search Intent Important?

-Understanding and satisfying search intent is vital in reaching shoppers at those desirable moments of their purchase journey and then providing the type of content that matches their needs at that moment.
+Understanding and satisfying search intent is vital in reaching shoppers at those critical moments of their purchase journey and providing the content that matches their needs at that moment.
 Intent plays a crucial role in search results as Google rewards relevant webpages optimized for target keywords and achieving user satisfaction.

 Search Intent in Advertising

-Search intent is key to both non-paid SEO and paid campaigns, specifically search advertising.
+Search intent is key to organic SEO and paid campaigns, specifically search advertising.
 When paying for ads on a cost-per-result basis, advertisers should want their ads to only appear for searches likely to lead to action.
 Align your campaigns’ target keywords (and negative keywords) to your prospective customers’ intent.

-For example, lawn maintenance businesses often perform mowing, which would be a common sense keyword to target.
+For example, lawn maintenance businesses often perform grass mowing, a common sense keyword to pursue.
 However, they should proactively negate search terms of irrelevant intent such as “how to mow a lawn” (indicating an informational DIY intent) or “lawn mower repair” (indicating interest in a service, but likely not one that this particular business would provide.)
 Instead, savvy advertisers narrow their ad spend to searches such as “lawn mowing company” or “lawn mowing service near me.”

 Summary

-Understanding and satisfying search intent provides more relevant information to shoppers and can greatly impact your website’s user engagement and search rankings with website SEO.
+Understanding and satisfying search intent provides more relevant information to shoppers and can greatly improve your marketing efforts’ results.
 It also minimizes irrelevant interactions with your paid advertising and generates improved returns on ad spend.
 Intent will continue to play a larger role in digital marketing as tech leaders invest in new technologies such as Multitask Unified Model (or “MUM”) to improve understanding of user searches and return the best possible results.

 Picture of Taylor Brown